-The popularity of collaborative learning in the acquisition of practical job skills has increased over the last decades.
-With the emergence of many new collaborative tools, as well as the cost benefit of being able to reinforce learning in trainees during collaborative learning, many work environments are now looking towards methods that involve collaborating with older employees and giving trainees more of a hands-on approach for skills acquisition, (KellyJ.,2012).
+It is true that the popularity of collaborative learning in the acquisition of practical job skills has increased over the last decades.
+With the emergence of many new collaborative tools, as well as the cost benefit of being able to reinforce learning tin trainees during collaborative learning, many work environment are now looking towards methods that involve collaborating with older employees and giving trainees more of a hands-on approach for skills acquisition, (KellyJ.,2012).

-Skill, as a basic ability, is the means by which a person adjusts to life.
-A person's aptitude and work functions are required as necessary antidotes, suggesting that suitable skills performance and acquisition is easier by going through a given work sample.
-In the work place, skill is what the worker gives in exchange for remuneration.
-If the skill (or the cluster of skills popularly referred to as aptitudes) is satisfactory, the worker and employers get corresponding satisfaction.
-This process is sustained, culminates in promotion and prolonged tenure, and leads to increased productivity (Sabiru, 2014).
+Skill as basic ability is the means by which a person adjusts to life.
+A person's aptitude and works functions are required and necessary as antidotes suggesting the suitable skills performance and acquisition of some by going through a given work sample.
+In this work place, skill is what the worker gives in exchange for remuneration.
+If the skill (for the cluster of skills popularly referred to as aptitudes) is satisfactory, the worker and employers get corresponding satisfaction.
+This process is sustained, culminates in promotion, pertaining and prolonged tenure and leads to productivity (Sabiru, 2014).

 Skill is thought of as a quality of performance which does not depend solely upon a person's fundamental, innate capabilities but must be developed through training, collaborative practice and experiences.
-It also includes the concepts of efficiency and economy of performance.
-Modern concept of skill stresses the flexibility with which a skilled operator reaches a given end on different occasions, varying specific actions according to practice circumstances.
-However, it must be reiterated that even through basic human capacities are not sufficient to produce skills, they form the necessary basis of their development, such as collaborative learning technique.
-Skills represent particular ways of using capacities in relation to environmental demands, with human beings and external situations altogether forming a functional system (Adeyemo, 2009).
+It also includes the concepts of efficient and economy in performance.
+Modern concept of skill stresses the flexibility with which as skilled operator reaches a given end on a different occasion, varying specific actions according to practice circumstances.
+However, it must be reiterated that even through basic human capacities are not sufficient to produce skills, they form the necessary basis of their development such basis as collaborative learning technique.
+Skills represent particular ways of using capacities in relation to environmental demands, with human being and external situation together forming a functional system (Adeyemo, 2009).

-In building technology, students are expected to work with materials, tools, equipments and machines to mould blocks, carry out preliminary site operations, do concreting, block wall construction and finishings in the building industry.
-In building technology, according to Odu (2012), students learn building construction, brick laying, technical drawing, building drawing, construction management, and quantity surveying.
+In building technology, students are expected to work with materials, tools equipments and machines to mould blocks, carry out preliminary site operations, concreting, block wall construction and finishing in the building industry.
+In building technology according to Odu (2012), students learn building construction, brick/block laying, technical drawing, building drawing, construction management, and quantity surveying.
 The curriculum for building technology by the National Board for Technical Education (NBTE) is made up of 60 percent theory and 40 percent practical.
 The aim of this initiative is to increase the technological growth of the country and to allow students to acquire more technical skills.
-In spite of Federal Government's emphasis on improving technology, building technology students still find it difficult to acquire building skills.
-That is why there is need for collaborative learning, which is the type of learning technique that encourages group work and shared knowledge among learners, creates strategies, and plans documents that require multiple inputs.
-It also allows for forms of vertical integration to find effective ways to synchronize skills, such as bricklaying and concreting skills, that can make the students to function in the society after graduation.
+In spite of the Federal Government's emphasis on improving technology, building technology students still find it difficult to acquire building skills, that is why the need for collaborative learning which is the type of learning technique that would encourage group work and shared knowledge among learners and creating strategies, planning documents that require multiple inputs.
+It also allows for forms of vertical integration to find effective ways to synchronize skills such as, block laying and concreting skills can make the students to function in the society after graduation.